alireza-amirsamimi/my_vimrc/README.md

 ```
 ~/.config/pycodestyle
 ```

-### Enjoy!
-Press F9 for opening NerdTree.
-Press t or T in NerdTree for opening files in new tab.
-Press F3 and F4 for switching between tabs.
-Press F2 for paste mode.
-Press F8 for check spelling.
-Press F6 and F7 for commenting and uncommenting code lines.
-Press F10 for showing popdef window.
-Checkout [NerdTree](https://github.com/preservim/nerdtree) and [Vim-Lsp](https://github.com/prabirshrestha/vim-lsp/) for more information.

 ### Light and dark color scheme
 By default, the settings are for a dark color scheme, but if you prefer a light color scheme, uncomment these lines:
 ```